chadmcveigh/airbnb_data_analysis/README.md

 # airbnb_data_analysis
-This is a project to perform analysis on a airbnb data downloaded form Kaggle.
-This project showcases some cleaning, EDA, normalization, and linear regression techniques using various Python libraries.
+This is a project to perform analysis on a airbnb dataset downloaded from Kaggle.
+This project showcases data cleaning, EDA, normalization, and linear regression techniques using various Python libraries.